ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

     - In contrast to my wireframes, I decided not to include the ‘Email Results’ email input on the desktop site.
 I had intended to hook this up to an API where the user, upon winning the game, could request a basic email showing how many tokens they won and how many races it took to do so.
 The reasons for this were twofold:

         - I had already coded a walkthrough project where I hooked up a simple email API and felt that this wasn’t going to showcase any further skills.
-        - I felt that this feature did not have any other purpose other than to show I can hook up a basic email API, and that it did not tie in with the theme of the site.
+        - I felt that this feature did not have any other purpose other than to show I can hook up a basic email API, moreover it did not tie in with the theme of the site.

      - In contrast to my wireframes, I decided that instead of having two buttons ('Start Race' and 'Next Race') being displayed at all times, that I would have them replace each other between races.
 I did this because:
         - It provides a better user experience, as the 'Start Race' button would not have any functionality between race outcomes.